scipy-conference/scipy_proceedings/papers/scott_determan/vision_spreadsheet.rst

 .. class:: abstract

    Vision Spreadsheet is an environment for computer vision.
 It combines a spreadsheet with computer vision and scientific python.
+The cells in the spreadsheet are images, computations on images, measurements, and plots.
+There are many built in image processing and machine learning algorithms and it extensible by writing python functions and importing them into the spreadsheet.

 .. class:: keywords

-   computer vision,spreadsheet
+   computer vision,spreadsheet,OpenCV

 Introduction
 ------------